pages-themes/minimal/pages/events/DMCM2019_draft.md

 Jonathan Karr, Icahn School of Medicine at Mount Sinai, New York, US

-**Schizophrenia Map: Data to knowledge to data** Jessica Dale Tenenbaum, Duke University at Durham, North Carolina
+**Schizophrenia Map: Data to knowledge to data** Jessica Dale Tenenbaum, Duke University at Durham, North Carolina, US

 ### Afternoon discussion sessions

 Afternoon breakout discussion sessions are planned following the example of the [2nd Disease Maps Community Meeting](http://disease-maps.org/DMCM2017_2nd) in Luxembourg.
 We invite proposals: a title and a brief description of the topic (1 page maximum).
 4-6 topics will be selected, introduced 2nd October and discussed 3rd and 4th October with summaries presented at the end to all the participants.
-The outcome of the Luxembourg meeting discussions was published receintly in *Briefings in Bioinformatics*: [doi: 10.1093/bib/bby024](https://doi.org/10.1093/bib/bby024).
+The outcome of the Luxembourg meeting discussions was published receintly in _Briefings in Bioinformatics_: [doi: 10.1093/bib/bby024](https://doi.org/10.1093/bib/bby024).

 ## Abstract submission

 Submit abstracts (up to 400 words) via <a href="#"><strong><font color="Navy">the submission link</font></strong></a> for oral presentations and/or posters.
 Indicate 4 keywords to allocate it into the suitable session.

 ## Registration

 The registration is free but mandatory.
 Please fill in the <a href="https://goo.gl/forms/MqK7AjrtcXYQh2Br1"><strong><font color="Navy">registration form here</font></strong></a>.

 ## Location